brampat/brampat.github.io/2019-09-26_Global_AppSec/Day_1.md

 Solution:
 * Piggybacking:
   * Piggyback on the knowledge of testers: They know how to test what software should and should not do
-* Help them learn to do security: Metaphores / analogy -> Compare with something they already know
+* Help them learn to do security: use metaphores / analogy -> Compare with something they already know

 ZAP payloads are more input values for the unhappy paths that should be handled by the application appropriately